washingtonstateuniversity/WSUWP-Build-Plugins-Public/edit-flow/readme.txt

 5. View all of your upcoming posts with the more traditional story budget view, and hit the print button to take it to your planning meeting.

 == Upgrade Notice ==

+= 0.8.1 =
+Added Composer support.

+= 0.8 =
+Final readme and versioning changes for v0.8

 = 0.7.5 =
 New localizations; myriad of bug fixes